erin-m-keller/volunteer-finder/README.md

 THEN I can update my name, email and/or business name WHEN I update my data
-THEN I am presented with a modal confirming my changes WHEN I view the volunteer list
-THEN I can click the volunteer name to view more details, or
+THEN I am presented with a modal confirming my changes WHEN I view the volunteer list on the profile settings page THEN I can click the volunteer name to view more details, or
 click the trash icon to remove from my list
 WHEN I click the sign out button